YuchongHu/ADTopk/README.md

 On top of __ADTopk__, we further propose an interleaving compression scheme and an efficient threshold estimation algorithm so as to enhance the performance of __ADTopk__.
 We build a sparsification compression data-parallel DNN training framework and implement a compression library containing state-of-the-art sparsification algorithms.

+We also prove the stable convergence of __ADTopk__ distributed SGD theoretically and experimentally.
+We scale __ADTopk__ by introducing a layer-wise adaptive sparsification compression scheme and a partial staleness gradient compensation scheme to improve the training efficiency of __ADTopk__ in heterogeneous clusters.
+We build a sparsification compression data-parallel DNN training framework and implement a compression library containing state-of-the-art sparsification compression methods.

 # Introduction